Andrettin/Wyrmsun/readme.txt

 - Interface tooltips are now drawn as popups.
 - Provinces now show a (cosmetic) population number.
 - Added a gold deposit in the Lyr province.
-- Stone and lumber are now harvested from a tile only if a quarry or timber lodge is present there.
+- Stone and lumber are now harvested from a tile only if a quarry or timber lodge is present there (resource building tile graphics by Jinn).
 - New food resources: grain (produced by grain farms), mushrooms (produced by mushroom farms) and fish (produced by settlements adjacent to water); contrary to other resources, food is stored by the province, not by the faction (resource building tile graphics by Jinn).
 - Provinces now have worker units, who contribute to the province's labor pool (used for producing resources) and consume food (except for workers who are employed in food-producing occupations, who don't contribute to food consumption).
 - When a province accumulates 10,000 food, its population will grow, with the creation of a new worker.